How To... - DIY Finishing - Finishing Techniques

 How to finish wood so that the surface is coloured, transparent and smooth "glass"

 For many wood enthusiasts and even very good carpenters, wood finishing is not their forte.
-That's why I'm choosing to give more elaborate explanations, hoping to be of use to those keen to know more about staining and protecting the surface of wood.
-Here I will present the solution to obtain a smooth "glass" surface, through which the design of the wood can be seen very well.
-I would like to make it clear from the outset that I will not be referring to epoxy resin coating, which you will learn about here and here.
-It will be about finishing the wood used on the inside because, as I explained, on the outside, semi-transparent or opaque products are required so that the finish is durable.
+Therefore, I choose to give more elaborate explanations, hoping to be of use to those eager to know as much as possible about coloring and protecting the wood surface.
+Here I will present the solution to obtain a smooth "glass-like" surface, through which the wood's design can be clearly seen.
+I should point out at the outset that I will not be referring to epoxy resin coating, which you can find out more about here here and here.
+It will be about finishing the wood used on the interior because, as explained, on the outside, semi-transparent or opaque products are required for a durable finish.

 There is no miracle material that you can apply to wood and get the glass surface.
-The result is achieved by using quality materials, suitable for the final purpose, respecting all the working steps, sanding the surface well and working in as clean and dust-free an environment as possible.
-Each of these elements has its own importance and one is not possible without the other.
+The result is obtained by using quality materials, suitable for the final purpose, respecting all the work steps, sanding the surface well and working in the cleanest, dust-free environment possible.
+Each of these elements has its importance and one without the other is not possible.

-Such a finish is not easy to do.
-In order to achieve a 'glass' coloured wood finish, several aspects need to be taken into account:
+Such a finish is not simple to do.
+To achieve a stained wood with a 'glass' finish, there are several things to consider:

 • Colouring.
-A material should be used that does not cover the wood design but highlights it.
+You should use a material that does not cover the wood design but highlights it.

 • Polishing.
-It is important both to sand the wood to get an even colour and to sand between layers to get that glass-like smoothness.
-If you want the surface to be glossy too, you will most certainly need to polish it at the end.
+It is important both to sand the wood to get a uniform color and to sand between coats to get that glass-like smoothness.
+If you also want the surface to be glossy, you will most likely need to polish it at the end.

 • Materials.
 Primer, varnish and number of coats applied.
 The transparency, depth and smoothness of the film depend on them.